AJFree458/opus10_employee-directory/README.md

 ## Description

 This is a command-line application to generate an HTML document for a software engineering team.
+The user can input as many employees as needed using the command-line, and when finished, the program generates an HTML file, or writes over a previous one.

+The idea behind this project is that this application is to provide a simple way to input employee information and then display it.
+This will allow for easy access to team member e-mails and GitHub profiles.

+Each Employee role has their own specific sub-class, and there are tests provided for them.

 ## Table of Content